kauefraga/kauefraga/README.md

 ## Hii 👋

 My name is Kauê.
-I'm 17 years old and I really like to **develop software solutions**, specially **to make others' lives easier**.
+I really like to **develop software solutions**, specially **to make others' lives easier**.
 I started to study web basics 4 years ago, and I have already worked as a back-end developer since then.
 Building robust back-end systems is what I'm interested in, I also have created some websites and can work on front-end too.

 I work with the tech below.
 Check my devfolio in [kauefraga.dev/projects](https://kauefraga.dev/projects).